HermannJoel/Projects-Portfolio/README.md

   attribute have a lot of missing values.
 In order to use such participant attribute in our model, we have to filter our data set by userid; our final data set contains only
   17,000+ examples.
 * A was able to predict inflation using 2 methods
- -The 1st method consisted to implemente with R a stepwise selection.
-From 200+ attributes only 60 appeared to be usefull
+* 1st method: I implemented with R a stepwise selection, Only 60 appeared to be usefull
 * I used a pipe line to find the best parameters of 2 models simustaneously, tha DecisionTreeRegressor and RandomForestRegressor
 * Compared the MSE of the RandomForestRegressor with a Ridge regression MSE RandomForest MSE < Ridge MSE.
 The RandomForest achieved a slightly lower MSE=22.11 and a higher R^2=12.13 on the testing data than the Ridge MSE=22.31 R^2=11.35

 ![RandomForestVsRidge](https://github.com/HermannJoel/Data_Scientist/blob/master/Pictures/Results1.png)

- -With the second method, I implemented a RandomForestRegressor with all features and compared the MSE and MAE with the previous models results.The Ridge regression will all attribute yielded MSE=22.99 and R^2= 15.74.
+* 2nd method: I implemented a RandomForestRegressor with all features and compared the MSE and MAE with the previous models results.
+* Features Inflation, Deflation, Loan12m:Much Harder and College appear to be most usefull features at predicting inflation.
+* The Ridge regression will all attribute yielded MSE=22.99 and R^2= 15.74.

 ![RandomForestVsRidgeVsRidgeAll](https://github.com/HermannJoel/Data_Scientist/blob/master/Pictures/Results2.png)

-* Features Inflation, Deflation, Loan12m:Much Harder and College appear to be most usefull features at predicting inflation.
 ---